I hope that doesn’t make a bunch of new people want to read my blog. To be clear, I’m not “doing” Joe.

-I love that trivet in the picture above.
-I bought it at TJ’s over the holidays and usually use it in the kitchen but right now it’s being used to protect a table from the heat of a metal candle.
+I love the trivet in the above photo.
+I got it at Trader Joe’s over the holidays and usually use it in the kitchen, but it’s currently being used to protect a table from the heat of a metal candle.

-But get them early in the season and definitely before the famous blogs start sharing these things or they will be gone.
+But get them early in the season, and definitely before the influencers start sharing them, or they’ll be gone.

 Spinach and Artichoke Dip

-I’ve been buying this for years and it never fails to disappoint.
-I remember when my friend Melissa and I both had toddlers and would run to Trader Joes to get “fancy” food for playdates with each other to pretend like we were wealthy.
-We’d eat our dip with tortilla chips and feel like we were royalty.
-See?
-This is why Trader Joes is so good.
+I’ve been buying this for years and it never disappoints.
+I remember when my friend Melissa and I both had toddlers and would go to Trader Joe’s to grab “expensive” food for playdates so we could pretend we were wealthy.
+We’d eat our dip with tortilla chips and feel like royalty.
+This is why Trader Joe’s is so good. ❤️

-could have eat that entire jar in one sitting.
+could have eaten that entire jar in one sitting.

 A couple of things I don’t really like that others love:

 I do not “get” the body butter.
 I tried it once and it felt like using coconut oil.

 The baking kind, not the tanning kind.

 Everything but the bagel seasoning.
 I don’t like sesame seeds, so this isn’t up my alley.